FoxMoss/Setting-Up-j2me-in-2025-debian/README.md

 ## Installing Mobility
 Install Netbeans 8.2.
 This typically requires an Oracle account, but linked [here](https://files.mercurywork.shop/rafflesia/netbeans-8.2-linux.sh) is a script that will let you install it without one.
-1. Run the installer linked above with `--javahome` with the java-8-openjdk-32 you installed.
+1. Run the installer linked above with `--javahome` specifying the java-8-openjdk-32 you installed.
 It'll list packs and runtimes it will install, only the following are necessary:
 	* Base IDE
 	* Java SE
 	* Java ME